jeffpar/pcjs.v1/_posts/2018-03-10-controlling-machines-by-serial-port.md

 More information on [Controlling Physical PCs](#controlling-physical-pcs) is available below.

-You can test it with the PCjs machine below, which has been configured with a [TestController](/modules/pcx86/lib/testctl.js) window, as well as a hard disk with [MS-DOS 3.20](/disks/pcx86/dos/microsoft/3.20/) and [SYMDEB 4.00](/blog/2018/02/25/) pre-installed.
-After the "CTTY COM2" DOS command is entered, all further DOS input/output is redirected to COM2, which is connected to the TestController window.
+You can test it with the PCjs machine below, which has been configured with a [TestMonitor](/modules/pcx86/lib/testctl.js) window, as well as a hard disk with [MS-DOS 3.20](/disks/pcx86/dos/microsoft/3.20/) and [SYMDEB 4.00](/blog/2018/02/25/) pre-installed.
+After the "CTTY COM2" DOS command is entered, all further DOS input/output is redirected to COM2, which is connected to the TestMonitor window.

 If you want to interact with DOS directly, you can press Ctrl-T to enter the TestMonitor's *terminal* mode; press it again to return to *prompt* mode.
 In *prompt* mode, the TestMonitor monitors the serial port for recognized prompts --